Select Page

 To find out if you need to submit the transcript when applying to the University of Cambridge, you should check the official Cambridge guidelines in the section “Completing My Cambridge Application“.

 VI.
-What Preparation is Needed for Applying to Oxbridge Physics and Natural Sciences?
+What Preparation is Needed for Applying to Oxford Physics and Cambridge Natural Sciences?

 1. Preparing for the Oxford PAT